 In Japan's border issues: Pitfalls and prospects, English language readers will finally be able to dig their teeth into a full-length academic text and delve into Iwashita's pioneering research into border issues.
-This slim volume comprises seven chapters that distil Professor Iwashita's thoughts, analysis and experiences about Japan and its border issues, focusing specifically on its three pending, and festering, territorial squabbles with its neighbours.
+This slim volume comprises seven chapters that distil Professor Iwashita's thoughts, analyses and experiences of Japan and its border issues, focusing specifically on its three pending, and festering, territorial squabbles with its neighbours.